Corporate Banking

 Precision Filtering

-Corporate finance users deal in specifics.
-The system must allow filtering by account, date range, amount, and customer reference without any friction
+Finance users work in specifics filter by account, date range, amount, and reference simultaneously

 Security as Trust